JagandeepBrar/lunasea/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Let me know of a bug in LunaSea
 title: "[Bug]"
 labels: bug
 assignees: ''